vigetlabs/EcoCart/README.md

 # Eco Cart
 > Eco Cart is a data visualaztion app that allows users to measure the
 > environmental impact of their groceries.
-Drawing from [https://science.sciencemag.org/content/360/6392/987/tab-figures-data](this dataset),
+Drawing from [this dataset](https://science.sciencemag.org/content/360/6392/987/tab-figures-data),
 > Eco Cart determines the environmental cost of certain grocery items based on their
 > water usage, eutrophication, land usage, and carbon emissions.